the-technat/the-technat/content/posts/k8s_kubeadm.md

 ### Swap

-Note: skip if using cloud-init

 The first of them is Swap.
 Swap must be completly disabled on all nodes.
 Ubuntu 22.04 on Hetzner does this by default, if not, make sure it's disabled using `swapoff -a` and removed from `/etc/fstab`.

 ### Container Runtime

-Note: skip if using cloud-init

-The [container runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) must be installed previous to the cluster bootstraping.
+The [container runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) must be installed prior to cluster bootstraping.
 There are various runtimes that fulfil the CRI.
 I'm using containerd as its simple and minimal.

 The steps to install can be checked in the linked documentation or here.